 Contact: Rebecca Moll Freed, Esq.

-Director, Corporate Political Activity Law Practice Group
+Chair, Corporate Political Activity Law Practice Group